KorySchneider/vim-trim/readme.md

 # vim-trim

-This is a small plugin to remove all trailing whitespace from the currently open file in vim.
+This is a small plugin to remove all trailing whitespace, leading empty lines and trailing empty lines from the currently open file in vim.

 ### Usage